rfeinman/pytorch-minimize/README.md

 Pytorch-minimize represents a collection of utilities for minimizing scalar functions of one or more variables in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
-Unlike SciPy and MATLAB, jacobian and hessian functions need not be provided to pytorch-minimize solvers, and numerical approximations are never used.
+Unlike SciPy and MATLAB, which use numerical approximations to function derivatives, pytorch-minimize uses _real_ first- and second-order derivatives at all times, computed seamlessly behind the scenes with autograd.
 Both CPU and CUDA are supported.
 At the moment, only unconstrained minimization routines are implemented.*

 Author: Reuben Feinman

 *UPDATE: A preliminary constrained optimizer has now been added to pytorch-minimize.
-See "Constrained Minimizers" below for more info.
+See "Constrained Minimizers" for more info.

 __At a glance:__